aquacluck/totk-lotuskit/README.md

 - `romfs` is a skeleton/template for files which should be installed with the mod, copied into every release zip
 - `src/program` is the C++ mod source
 - `syms` is a symbol map+metadata build system, see above for details.
 This isn't run during `make`, just done manually for now.
+- `ips_patches` is a build system for patches loaded automatically at bootup or toggled at runtime, see above.
+This is the cheapest way to alter the game wrt stable-state performance/memory, as patches stay on disk and have zero overhead once installed, but it's limited to very simple changes.

 ## Credits + Thanks
 - [dt-12345](https://github.com/dt-12345/) for documentation+examples about so many aspects of this game's internals